 Feel free to click around and get a feel for how the Metrics UI is set up and how it is used to monitor a running Wallaroo application.
 If you'd like a deeper dive into the Metrics UI, have a look at our Monitoring Metrics with the Monitoring Hub section.

 You can shut down the cluster with this command at any time:

-You can shut down Giles Sender and Data Receiver by pressing Ctrl-c from their respective shells.
+You can shut down Data Receiver by pressing Ctrl-c from its shell.